Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 ### Starting up the list
 Open the installation folder and double click on the program called `ModOrganizer.exe`.

-Make sure the dropdown box on the right is set to `SKSE` and press the `Run` button.
+Make sure the dropdown box on the right is set to `Skyrim Together` and press the `Run` button.

 ### In-Game MCM options